ackness/GazeFlow_demo/README.md

 Colab:  [GazeFlowDemo](https://colab.research.google.com/drive/1TALhnvy6CuyzpC29mS8CShZH3mpV8AAG?usp=sharing)

+The offical implementation of GazeFlow will be available on: https://github.com/CVI-SZU/GazeFlow

 ## Introduction

 In this demo, you can drag the slide bar and you will see the modified eye image.